saadshaukat1/cse-531-grpc-project/README.md

 python main.py input.json
 ```

-The following `input.json` file is included from the CSE 531 gRPC Project instructions:
+The following `input.json` file is included from the Project instructions:

 ```json
 [